ICar 03

-The iCar 03 is a battery electric compact crossover SUV produced by Chery under the iCar brand.
+The Chery Fulwin X3 (奇瑞风云X3 (Qíruì Fēngyún X3)), previously known as iCar 03. is a battery electric compact crossover SUV produced by Chery Automobile under the Chery and iCar brand.
 The vehicle was first presented at the Chengdu Motor Show in 2023.
 It is exported since 2024 under various names, including Jaecoo J6, Chery J6, Aiqar eQ3, and iCaur 03.

 History

 In April 2023, at Auto Shanghai, Chery unveiled its new iCar brand and the first model, the iCar 03 electric compact crossover SUV.
 However, this vehicle was brought to the exhibition as a concept car.
 Later, the production version of the electric crossover was shown.

 The letter "i" in the car logo was designed by Cao Xue, chief designer of the Guangzhou Academy of Arts and the author of the mascots of the 2022 Winter Olympics.
 An additional box is installed in the fifth door.